Translate

 Implementation

 The core of our reading curriculum is the Statutory National Curriculum which provides a clear sequence and progression of skills & knowledge throughout Key Stages 1 & 2.
 Within EYFS, the Development Matters document provides the core of our curriculum and is designed to meet children’s different needs at different ages.
 At Hugo Meynell, we always build upon children’s previous knowledge and skills.
-From the earliest introduction of phonics, taught through Letters & Sounds & Jolly Phonics in EYFS and KS1, through to complex texts across a wide genre of materials as children progress through KS2, we encourage our children as readers to select from a range of texts for purpose and pleasure.
+From the earliest introduction of phonics, which is taught through an adapted phonics scheme called The Teach Hub Letters and Sounds, through to complex texts across a wide genre of materials as children progress through KS2, we encourage our children as readers to select from a range of texts for purpose and pleasure.
 From the start of KS1, we continue to systematically build on phonics skills & knowledge to enable children to be skilled at decoding text.
-We provide daily guided comprehension sessions allowing children to access a range of texts.
-This improves understanding and navigation of a variety of genres and ensures that all children’s’ interests are piqued.
+We provide daily guided comprehension sessions allowing children to access a range of texts as well as developing their skills and knowledge of Vocabulary, Inference, Predicting, Explaining, Retrieving and Summarizing/Sequencing (VIPERS).
+This improves understanding and navigation of a variety of genres and ensures that the interests of all our children are piqued.

 We enhance and engage learning through focussed weeks, author visits, library trips and visiting book fairs.
-World Book Day, Poetry Week and similar celebratory reading events are acknowledged in school by a range of activities including inviting parents in to share books with their children, dressing up as their favourite book character, bringing in their favourite books and whole school assemblies.
+World Book Day, Poetry Week and similar celebratory reading events are acknowledged in school by a range of activities including inviting parents in to share books with their children during our reading cafes, dressing up as their favourite book character, bringing in their favourite books and whole school assemblies.

 Impact